nocandefense/dustirc/docs/network-layer.md

 - `real?: boolean` - When `true` opens a real TCP (or TLS) socket.
 Default: `false`.
 - `tls?: boolean` - When `true` uses TLS for the connection; also inferred for port `6697` if not specified.
+- `tlsOptions?: tls.ConnectionOptions` - Optional low-level TLS options passed
+  directly to Node's `tls.connect`.
+Useful to provide custom CA certificates, client certificates (`cert`/`key`), SNI, or to adjust `rejectUnauthorized`.
+  Use with care — these options affect TLS verification and security.
 - `timeout?: number` - Optional socket connect timeout in milliseconds.
 - `autoRegister?: boolean` - If `true`, automatically send PASS/NICK/USER after connect using provided registration fields.
 - `user?: string` - Username for the USER command (used by autoRegister or register()).